-The failures in ART restorations were highly significant when the Chi-square test = 27.3002; Gl = 3; With p < 0.001.
-Therefore, if other restorations are made, under the same conditions, teeth are expected to be divided equally into each of the scores adopted in the survey.
+The failures in ART restorations were highly significant when the Chi-square test = 27.3002; GI = 3; With p <0.001.
+Therefore, if other dental restorations have been made under the same conditions, teeth are expected to be divided equally into each of the scores adopted in the survey.
 The number of teeth in each score did not happen at random.